 In addition to the general requirements for finding charts, the following requirements should be fulfilled:

 - KARMA-based finding charts must be saved in jpeg format from the KARMA File -> Make finding chart... window and must contain an overlay of the full KMOS field clearly showing the pick-off arm geometry.
-The high resolution image generated in this way will allow to verify at the telescope the successful acquisition of the reference objects.
+The high resolution images generated in this way will allow to verify at the telescope the successful acquisition of the reference objects and the science targets.